Which Is Worse To Have In Your Lewisville Home; Centipedes Or Millipedes?

 Centipedes Are The Worst

 For some people, the appearance of centipedes makes them the worst of the two.
-House centipedes look scary.
+House centipedes look frightening.
 A house centipede can be as large as 1 ½ inches long.
-When you add to this the fact that their 15 sets of legs look all weird and jointed, most will agree that these bugs are gross and scary to look at.
+When you add to this the fact their 15 sets of weird, jointed legs, most will agree that these bugs are gross and scary to look at.
 But house centipedes are not known to bite people or spread diseases.
 They're just creepy looking.

-It is important to point out that we do have one type of centipede in Texas that can sting.
-It is the Texas redheaded centipede.
+It is important to point out that we do have one type of centipede in Texas that can sting: the Texas redheaded centipede.
 There is no doubt that this is the worst of all.
-Not only can one of these centipedes be 6 ½ inches long, it can deliver a painful bite.
-Fortunately, they don't commonly get into homes, and they prefer desert regions.
+Not only can one of these centipedes be 6 ½ inches long, but can also deliver painful bites.
+Fortunately, they don't commonly get into homes, and prefer desert regions.

 Millipedes Are The Worst